 The 125-mile Harriet Tubman Underground Railroad Byway is a “National Road,” which means it’s been designated one of the country’s best byways for its historic and cultural value.
-The Byway’s 36 site in Maryland include such highlights as the Harriet Tubman Underground Railroad Visitor Center, which opened in March 2017; the Bucktown Village Store, a restored general store where Harriet Tubman nearly lost her life; and the Harriet Tubman Museum & Educational Center, a small, volunteer-run organization that has been preserving and promoting Tubman’s legacy for decades.
+The Byway’s 36 site in Maryland include such highlights as the Harriet Tubman Underground Railroad Visitor Center, which opened in 2017; the Bucktown General Store, a restored general store where Harriet Tubman nearly lost her life; and the Harriet Tubman Museum & Educational Center, a small, volunteer-run organization that has been preserving and promoting Tubman’s legacy for decades.

 The Harriet Tubman Underground Railroad Byway Map & Guide describes all the sites and their locations.
 Order a hardcopy or download the PDFs – click on the right-hand tab, “View or Download PDFs” and you’ll find two separate links to the Map and the Guide.

 There is also a very well done Audio Guide that you can listen to as you explore.
 Download the Audio Guide as a free app.
 Or you can purchase the Audio Guide as a 3-CD set in person for $12 (cash only) at the Dorchester County Visitor Center, 2 Rose Hill Place in Cambridge, MD.
 Find out more about the Byway at HarrietTubmanByway.org.